 The loading into Hall H took a bit of time though, and when we got into the Hall, it had only been about halfway filled at that point.
 We went to our usual spot, towards the far right side of the seating, which puts us pretty close to the restrooms, and a good view of some of the screens.

 Eddie then introduced Jonathan Ross, who would be moderating the panel.
 He introduced the panelists, which included a message from Matthew Vaughn.
-He then introduced a clip which shows the entire opening scene, which consists of a crazy car chase, combined with fisticuffs, then more car chase, and then seeing some James Bond moments with the car being driven having some interesting gadgets, including some vents that allow the car to shift laterally for escape, and the ability to become a submarine.
+He then introduced a clip which showed the entire opening scene, which consists of a crazy car chase, combined with fisticuffs, then more car chase, and then seeing some James Bond moments with the car being driven having some interesting gadgets, including some vents that allow the car to shift laterally for escape, and the ability to become a submarine.

 The panelists then came out, which included artist Dave Gibbons, Jane Goldman, who wrote the Kingsman 2, and the cast of the movie: Colin Firth, Taron Egerton, Channing Tatum, Halle Berry, Pedro Pascal, and Jeff Bridges.